 "In decorations, anything people use should have a UL (Underwriters Laboratories) sticker to be sure the product has been tested," Martynuska said.
 "If you have a live tree, make sure the tree is away from a heat source."

-It's also a good time to double-check that smoke detectors and carbon monoxide detectors are in good working order, he said.
+It's also a good time to double-check that smoke detectors and carbon monoxide detectors are in good service, he said.

 Don't leave safety and situational awareness at home when visiting relatives.